-I have lived and worked in Liphook for 6+ years and run my architectural practice in the village center.
+I have lived and worked in Liphook for over 7 years and run my architectural practice in the village centre.
 I am a RIBA Chartered Architect and my skills and expertise are wide in the field of architecture, including design, planning, government and council planning policies, building and construction works, which involve various scales of development in the local area and further afield.
 I am involved in a variety of projects from householder works through to developer schemes and community/entertainment centres, and interested in how development influences local areas and communities.

 I am interested in helping the community and local businesses to develop, and understand the importance to encourage younger generations to wish to continue to live and work in the local area to maintain a diverse community.
 Whilst development is encouraged by government, I believe it needs to be carried out in a proactive, sensible and effective manner to improve an area and help a community to thrive.

 I have lived in Liphook for the past 2 years; initially because of an unwanted house move.
 Despite that, from the start we were touched by the sense of community and welcome that reached out to us as we settled in both in our immediate neighbourhood and around the village.

 As a family, we are very dependent on the services, transport links and facilities within and around Liphook.
 I work part-time and flexibly but am home based, and our three children all attend local schools.
 My husband is a regular commuter; he works locally wherever possible and we rely on our local community not just informally (for company, or occasional emergency help) but also for our access to work, for our shopping, our health, our leisure and our education.

-I volunteered to become involved with the NDP because I want to do my part to enhance and develop the welcome and openness that the community of Liphook gave to us, and to listen to and understand how Liphook can best meet all the needs of its local residents, its businesses, and its visitors (whether regularly to attend school or work or occasionL) whilst at the same time ensuring that Liphook celebrates the creation of its vision for itself as a vibrant, energetic, sustainable village.
+I volunteered to become involved with the NDP because I want to do my part to enhance and develop the welcome and openness that the community of Liphook gave to us, and to listen to and understand how Liphook can best meet all the needs of its local residents, its businesses, and its visitors (whether regularly to attend school or work on occasion) whilst at the same time ensuring that Liphook celebrates the creation of its vision for itself as a vibrant, energetic, sustainable village.

 I have lived and worked in the parish for over 11 years and particularly enjoy taking an active role in fundraising activities in Bramshott.
 I am passionate about the natural environment, respecting the purpose of the South Downs National Park, and I am keen to explore innovative ways that this can benefit current and future generations of both residents and wildlife.

 I have led a wide and varied career path, from family business, motor industry, catering, accounting and education, to gaining an honours degree in Environmental Science as a mature student.
 I have worked with Wildlife Trusts; children and young families, as well as the elderly.
 Having been part of the process of forming the Parish Plan I am eager to engage in the next step to meet the challenges of securing social, economic and environmentally sustainable development in the Parish.